sbatson5/imposter-syndrome-blog/content/posts/2019-07-21---Why-meetings-are-important-sometimes.md

 ## TL;DR

 I'm gonna try my best to summarize all my points:
-1. If everyone complains about there being too many meetings -- there are probably too many meetings
+1. If everyone complains that there are too many meetings -- there are probably too many meetings
 1. If you think meetings take away from your work... du'h.
 But some of them still need to happen
-1. Meetings aren't usually for you -- you were asked to be there to explain something up the chain that might seem obvious to you
+1. Meetings aren't usually for you -- you were asked to be there to explain something up the chain that might seem obvious to you (it's not obvious to everyone)
 1. Get over the idea that great engineers hate meetings -- you're just buying into a stereotype
 1. A lot of the time, only one engineer actually needs to attend a meeting.
 Try rotating through who attends meetings and be ok with the fact that your voice isn't the one being heard
 1. If you feel a meeting doesn't need to happen, just ask.
-And be ok with the fact that someone feels like it does (again, it's not about you)
+And be ok with the fact that someone might feel like it does (again, it's not about you)

 There's no such thing as a 10x engineer and if someone thinks they are above meetings, that's just a sign that they don't understand the connection between their work and the business.
 It's not a sign that their time is just that much more valuable.